knowsuchagency/orkestra/docs/quickstart.md

-There exists a minimal and slightly opinionated [starter template](https://github.com/knowsuchagency/orkestra_template/tree/main/project) to help you get started.
+There exists a minimal and slightly opinionated [template](https://github.com/knowsuchagency/orkestra_template/tree/main/project) to help you get started.

 ## Pre-requisites